Nobody likes to discipline their child.

-Positive discipline is the aim to encourage and problem-solve using positive methods that do no involve shouting, hitting, or severe punishment.
+Positive discipline aims to encourage and problem-solve using positive methods that do not involve shouting, hitting, or severe punishment.

 The focus is on clear and concise communication with your children, promoting healthy behaviors and the rewards that go with it, as well as learning the consequences for bad behavior.

-Punishing or disciplining your children in a more traditional manner can lead to guilt and exhaustion.
+Punishing or disciplining your children more traditionally can lead to guilt and exhaustion.

 That feeling of being on a hamster wheel and going nowhere fast.
-There are feelings of disconnection and sadness from both parties but with a more positive approach, you are introducing a more ‘firm but fair’ way to deal with problems.
+There are feelings of disconnection and sadness from both parties, but you are introducing a more ‘firm but fair’ way to deal with problems with a more positive approach.

 10 Positive Discipline Techniques That Really Work